Every Study Destination Is Repricing at Once. Here's the Playbook for the Next 18 Months.

 Use AI to personalize the funnel.

 Most international recruitment marketing still runs on email blasts and agent fairs: the same message to every market, every student, every stage.
-That's a lot of budget spent being generic at the exact moment generic loses.
-The institutions quietly pulling ahead are using AI to tailor what a prospective student sees based on where they are and what they've already asked about.
+That's a lot of budget spent sending the same message to people making very different decisions.
+The institutions pulling ahead are using AI to tailor what a prospective student sees based on where they are and what they've already asked about.
 The funnel itself — the email, the page, the follow-up — shaped to the person.
 A chatbot bolted onto the homepage doesn't count.
 Done with some accountability, it's the cheapest edge on the table right now.

 Every one of these moves fits inside the budget you already have.
-The work is deciding what matters most and cutting what no longer earns its place.
-The market got reshuffled for everyone at the same time, which means the advantage goes to whoever updates their playbook fastest.
+The work is deciding what matters most and cutting what no longer pays for itself.
+The market got reshuffled for everyone at the same time.
 Spending more won't rescue a plan built for the old map.

-If your team is sitting on a recruitment plan written for the world before all this, that's a conversation worth having.
+If your recruitment plan was written for the world before all this, book a discovery call and we'll go through it.

 Book a discovery call →